Battle of the Sexes (tennis): 2023: Mirra Andreeva vs. Yanis Ghazouani Durand

 On 15–17 December 2023, an exhibition tournament was held in Bourg-de-Péage in France.
 The final of the women's draw was initially planned to be between Donna Vekić and the winner of Mirra Andreeva and Varvara Gracheva, but Vekic pulled out due to an injury.
 Ukrainian player Marta Kostyuk initially agreed to replace her, but she later changed her mind because of backlash in her home country against her playing Andreeva, who is Russian.
 In an unusual turn of events, the tournament directors asked ATP world no. 1145 Yanis Ghazouani Durand to play against 16-year-old WTA world no. 57 Andreeva.
 Ghazouani had lost to Arthur Rinderknech in a men's match two days before and was initially scheduled to be Andreeva's practice hitting partner before the women's final he ended up playing in.
 He won the match in straight sets, but Andreeva received the winner's trophy.

 2025: Aryna Sabalenka vs. Nick Kyrgios

-An exhibition match between Belarusian Aryna Sabalenka and Australian Nick Kyrgios, promoted as a new edition of the “Battle of the sexes”, scheduled to take place in Dubai, in the United Arab Emirates, at the indoor hardcourt of the Coca-Cola Arena on the 28th of December, 2025.
+An exhibition match between Belarusian Aryna Sabalenka (women's singles world No. 1) and Australian Nick Kyrgios (men's singles world No. 671), promoted as the "Battle of the Sexes", took place in Dubai at the indoor hardcourt of the Coca-Cola Arena on 28 December 2025.

 The match was initially scheduled to be held in Hong Kong, but later was changed to Dubai.

+It was played in the two traditional sets and, in case of a tie in sets, a match tiebreak finished in 10 points would be contested.
+The match featured a custom tennis court, with Sabalenka's side measuring 9% smaller than the standard dimensions of a professional court.
+According to the organisers Evolve, this was chosen due to match data showing that female players move 9% slower on average than men.

+The organization of this event was widely criticized by fans, media and former tennis players such as Billie Jean King, stating it would deviate from the original purpose and could leave a bad impression for women's tennis and women's sports in general.

+Despite this, Sabalenka denied those claims, saying she believed it would not damage women's sport.

+"I am not putting myself at any risk.
+We're there to have fun and bring great tennis.
+Whoever wins, wins."